 BSc Program Objectives and Student Outcomes

 - Graduates are expected to use modern tools and analytical skills to provide creative, innovative and effective solutions to problems related to industrial engineering and engineering management in a variety of industries.

 - Graduates are expected to pursue further learning through participation in continuing education and/or graduate studies, and contribute to professional practice.

 - Graduates are expected to assume leadership roles and responsibility in diverse positions and act ethically according to socio-cultural norms.

 - Graduates are expected to possess good interpersonal communication skills and work effectively in a team or individually.

 Upon successful completion of the BSc program in IEEM, graduates will have:

-a.
-An ability to apply knowledge of mathematics, science, and engineering.
+1. An ability to apply knowledge of mathematics, science, management and engineering in

-g.
-An ability to communicate effectively.
+3. An ability to communicate effectively with diverse audience.

 BSc Program Statistics